thelfer/tfel/docs/mfront/DSL.md

   does not make any restriction on the behaviour or the integration method that may be used.
 - `Implicit`: this parser provides a generic integrator based on an implicit scheme.
-The elastic strain is not automatically defined as a state variable
+The elastic strain is automatically defined as a state variable
 - `ImplicitII`: this parser provides a generic integrator based on a theta method.
 Unlike `Implicit`, the elastic strain is not automatically defined as a state variable.